Ed Gainey

-Edward C. Gainey (born February 19, 1970) is an American politician who was the 61st mayor of Pittsburgh, Pennsylvania.
+Edward C. Gainey (born February 19, 1970) is an American politician who served as the 61st mayor of Pittsburgh, Pennsylvania from 2022 to 2026.
 Previously, he served as a member of the Pennsylvania House of Representatives from the 24th district.
 In November 2021, Gainey became the first African-American to become the mayor of Pittsburgh and assumed office on January 3, 2022.
 He ran for a second term in the 2025 Pittsburgh mayoral election but lost in the Democratic primary on May 20th to Corey O'Connor.

 Early life and education

 Gainey was born and raised in Pittsburgh by a single teenage mom with the help of her mother.
 When he was very young, the family moved from the Hill District neighborhood to Lawn Street in the South Oakland neighborhood, where they were the second black family to live on the street.
 When he was seven, the family moved to the East Liberty neighborhood.
 There he attended Peabody High School, where he played basketball, graduating in 1988.
 After high school, Gainey attended Norfolk State University for a semester before returning home to Pittsburgh, where he would transfer to the Community College of Allegheny County.
 After completing community college, Gainey attended Morgan State University.
 In 1994, Gainey graduated from Morgan State University with a Bachelor’s degree in business management.